-One of Benetrends’ most popular financing options is its Rainmaker Plan, a Rollover for Business Startups (ROBS) plan.
-This plan allows entrepreneurs to roll over their qualifying retirement plans to invest in a new business or startup or to recapitalize an existing business without paying early withdrawal fees or taxes.
+One of Benetrends’ most popular financing options is its Rainmaker Plan, which is a Rollover for Business Startups (ROBS) plan.
+This plan allows entrepreneurs to rollover their qualifying retirement plans to invest in a new business or startup or to recapitalize an existing business without paying early withdrawal fees or taxes.
 This financial solution doesn’t require taking on debt or making interest payments and works for any entrepreneur with a qualifying retirement account, even when they don’t qualify for traditional financing.

 Since the plan’s inception, over 15,000 small business owners have been financed through the Rainmaker Plan.
 Because a ROBS plan can get confusing for the average person, Benetrends has a dedicated team of experts to help entrepreneurs every step of the way.

 Although the ROBS plan is one of Benetrends’ most innovative and popular funding solutions, the financial offerings of the company don’t stop there.
 Through Benetrends, business owners can apply for Small Business Administration loans, startup loans, franchise loans, and small business loans for women.

 Table of Contents